 Afghan blankets can vary in size, though they’re most commonly about 50 by 65 inches.
 Afghan blankets are named after their place of origin, Afghanistan, where natives crochet vibrant and decorative blankets and rugs out of karakul wool.
 Afghan blankets aren’t only beautiful, but they also make for cozy blankets and unique throws.

 Queen blankets measure 90 by 90-100 inches.
-They fit best on a queen mattress, but you can get away with using queen blankets on a thick full bed or a thin king bed if needed.
+They fit best on a queen mattress.
+However, you can get away with using queen blankets on a thick or tall full bed or a thin or short king bed if needed.

 Consider the Amerisleep Allseasons Blanket